-Named one of the greatest senators in US history (by a committee chaired by John F. Kennedy), Henry Clay was a formidable 19th century American politician.
-He served as Speaker of the House of Representatives longer than anyone else in the 1800s.
-Though he never held the country’s highest office, Clay had as much impact on the United States as most presidents of his era.
-Clay was a strong supporter of Latin American independence and was also a friend of Joseph Bonaparte, which is how he winds up in Napoleon in America.
+Henry Clay was a formidable 19th century American politician.
+Clay served as Speaker of the House of Representatives longer than anyone else in the 1800s, and was named one of the greatest senators in US history by a committee chaired by John F. Kennedy.
+Though Henry Clay never held the country’s highest office, he had as much impact on the United States as most presidents of his era.
+Clay was a strong supporter of Latin American independence and was also a friend of Joseph Bonaparte, which is how he winds up as a character in Napoleon in America.

 Lawyer, planter, politician